 ‘Overlord’ is a dark and moody Alice In Chains sounding track in it’s first half, and then after the pleasantries, it erupts into the riff and drumming frenzy that Lamb Of God are normally known for.
 It’s a balance of new and old if you will.
 On the other hand, ‘512’, the number on the cell Blythe was incarcerated in, is easily the most confronting song on the record (and it’s music video doesn’t pull any punches either) in which Blythe states that ‘My hands are painted red/My future’s painted black/I can’t recognise myself, I’ve become someone else‘ which only adds to the personal weight of the song and personal guilt which the singer has felt, and most likely is still dealing with, despite his innocence.
 Both of these tracks are all incredibly powerful songs in their own right, and coupled with the remaining eight, they only serve to aid this record in being one of Lamb Of God’s best.

-Lamb Of God have written an album that is the perfect snapshot of where the band are in 2015, and despite all of the shitty shit they’ve gone through, they have come out the far, far other side the stronger for it.
-Sure, it is just more Lamb Of God, you know how it’ll sound riff, drumming and song-wise.
-Yet unlike say ‘Resolution’, that familiarity is filled with far more vigor, rage, and a sense of revitalisation that makes ‘VII: Sturm Und Drang’ one of the better metal albums of the year, hands down.
+Lamb Of God have written an album that is a real and unflinching snapshot of where the band are at in 2015.
+Despite all of the shitty shit they’ve gone through, they have come out the far, far other side the stronger for it.
+Sure, it is just more Lamb Of God, you know how it’ll sound riff, drumming and song-structure-wise.
+Yet like ‘Resolution’, that familiarity is filled with vigour, rage, and a sense of revitalisation that makes ‘VII: Sturm Und Drang’ one of the better metal albums of 2015.

 1. Still Echoes